 What did you think about NCIS: Los Angeles season 9 episode 23?
 Share right now in the comments!

 Remember that you can, of course, get some more news, reviews, and other insight regarding the CBS show by liking CarterMatt on Facebook.
 (Photo: CBS.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!